 It’s clear that the other Tragopan blinds provide advantages over the Grouse V+, but there are still good reasons why you might choose this one.
 Firstly, the price represents excellent value for money so it would be a great choice if you have a limited budget.
 Secondly, you may want a second blind as well as one of the other more complex ones.
 For example, despite already owning the Monal V2, I can see myself potentially buying a Grouse V+ one day to have something simple to pop up in my yard to photograph birds, or to have something that I can keep in the car “just in case”.

 The Grouse V+ is considerably better than similar looking pop-up hunting blinds that you can find at your local Cabelas.
 Those pop-up hunting blinds don’t give you the ground level shooting zipper, the dedicated long lens sleeves to conceal your large lens or a way to easily use a large tripod.

 With a packed weight of 5.8lbs, the Hokki is the lightweight option in the Tragopan range but the small size does bring obvious limitations.
 If you’re shooting in an area with a lot of ground vegetation, you’ll struggle to get a clear view from the ground-level lens opening.
 If you plan on spending a lot of time in it, you’ll also find it less comfortable than sitting in a chair because you’ll have to prop yourself up and bend your neck upwards to constantly keep a lookout through the screen.
 If you plan on using it in the winter, you’ll also need some good ground insulation to keep you warm.

-For general purpose wildlife photography I would recommend most people choose either the Tragopan V6 or Monal V2 as they have far less limitations than the Hokki.
-However, if you are heavily focussed on wetland birds or shorebirds with your photography, the Hokki would be a great choice.
+For general purpose wildlife photography, I would recommend most people choose either the Tragopan V6 or Monal V2 as they have far fewer limitations than the Hokki.
+However, if you are heavily focused on wetland birds or shorebirds with your photography, the Hokki would be a great choice.

 Need Somewhere to Sit?